What is the Online Teaching Institute?

 Faculty members' suggestions and contributions to the design of the Institute are strongly encouraged and can be communicated directly to LITS or included in the registration form for the Institute.
 In addition, the College via Institutional Research is working toward gathering feedback from faculty and students about the experiences of teaching and learning remotely this spring, and that data will also help us to hone the institute and to focus in areas that would be most valuable to participating faculty.

-The Online Teaching Institute team is composed of Chris Boyland, Ellen Farr, Tamarah Moss, Maria Ocando Finol, Alex Pfundt, and Gina Siesing.
+The Online Teaching Institute team is composed of Chris Boyland, Maria Ocando Finol, Alex Pfundt, and Gina Siesing.
 All members of the team bring significant experience designing online learning experiences.
+Assistant Professor, Tamarah Moss, is part of the Institute's design team.
+Although she is not currently facilitating the Institute due to scholarly commitments, she is available for consultations on the topic of trauma-informed teaching.